New Mexico Wing Civil Air Patrol: History

 The Civil Air Patrol was created on December 1, 1941 through Administrative Order 9, issued by Fiorello H. LaGuardia in his capacity as Director of the Office of Civilian Defense.
 Major General John F. Curry was the first National Commander.
 During World War II, the CAP was seen as a way to use America's civilian aviation resources to aid the war effort instead of grounding them.
 The organization assumed many missions including anti-submarine patrol and warfare, border patrols and courier services.
 The CAP pilots sighted 173 enemy U-boats and sank two, dropping a total of 83 bombs and depth charges throughout the entire conflict.[3]
 From 1946 to 1948, 48 Wings were stood up across the nation, all recruiting civilian volunteers, a large part was 17- to 19-year-old cadets to train and become pilots within the program.

-July 1, 1946, Public Law 79-476 enacted CAP to become "Solely of a benevolent character", never again being involved in direct combact activities.
+July 1, 1946, Public Law 79-476 enacted CAP to become "Solely of a benevolent character", never again being involved in direct combat activities.
 May 26, 1948, Congress made CAP the civilian auxiliary of the United States Air Force (USAF) and Congressionally mandated Cadet Program through a curriculum of leadership, aerospace, fitness and character.

 The CAP continued to support the U.S. Government directly by enforcing the Peacetime Military Selective Service Act (DRAFT).
 CAP had a large role in this act by providing Basic Military style training to young cadets, preparing them for the military when they became of age.
 This was later changed with the removal of the DRAFT in 1973.
 CAP has since become an organization that does not train cadets for military service, but provide cadets the tools and skills needed to Lead and become outstanding citizens.